Simulation-based Inference with the Python Package sbijax: The sbijax package

 \subsubsection{Data}

 The function \texttt{model.simulate\_data} can be used to sample data from the simulator function and prior model and is exposed by every SBI algorithm.
-It has the following method declaration: \begin{CodeChunk}
+It has the following method declaration: \begin{small}